-Backup Buddy allows you schedule your website's backups as needed.
+Backup Buddy allows you to schedule your website's backups as needed.
 You can even direct the backup files to any offline storage destination.
-The plugin also makes the process of moving your WordPress site to another domain or host simple and secure.
+The plugin also makes the process of moving your WordPress site to another host or domain simple and secure.

 BackWPup saves your website and accompanying files and sends them to external storage services such as Dropbox, Microsoft Azure, S3 services, and FTP.

 The plugin helps you optimize your database and repair content if damaged.
 You can send backups to your email, and with the Pro version, encrypt your backups and restorations for further protection.

 Pricing: Premium plans range from $69 to $349 per year.

 Pro tip: If you're looking for an extra level of protection, this premium plugin encrypts backup archives and allows you to restore encrypted backups.